DioxusLabs/dioxus/docs/guide/src/en/interactivity/event_handlers.md

 To learn what the different event types for html provide, read the [events module docs](https://docs.rs/dioxus-html/latest/dioxus_html/events/index.html).

-### Stopping propagation
+### Event propagation

-When you have e.g. a `button` inside a `div`, any click on the `button` is also a click on the `div`.
-For this reason, Dioxus propagates the click event: first, it is triggered on the target element, then on parent elements.
+Some events will trigger first on the element the event originated at upward.
+For example, for a click event on a `button` inside a `div` would first trigger the button's event listener then the div's event listener.

+> For more information about event propigation see [the mdn docs on event bubling](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling)

 If you want to prevent this behavior, you can call `stop_propogation()` on the event:

 ```rust
 {{#include ../../../examples/event_nested.rs:rsx}}